 It isn’t as well-known outside the city as other neighbourhoods are like Hove and Seven Dials, but its distinct personality makes it well worth exploring.

-There are pretty Brighton neighhourhoods and there are more ‘gritty’ ones.
-London Road is one of the latter.
-Often described as ‘edgy’, it’s not the most attractive neighbourhood in Brighton.
-But what it lacks in charm and looks it makes up for in personality.
+Often described as ‘edgy’, it might not be the most attractive neighbourhood in Brighton, but what it lacks in charm and looks it makes up for in personality.

 London Road, Brighton: A Neighbourhood Guide

-You’ll find it south of Preston Park, Brighton’s biggest and most beautiful greenspace home to a hidden garden and waterfall, between an area of new blocks of flats known as the New England Quarter and The Level, another favourite city greenspace that’s well-known for its skate park.
-Let’s explore…
+It’s sandwiched between a new development known as the New England Quarter and The Level, another favourite city greenspace that’s well-known for its skate park.

 Things to do in London Road, Brighton